1,000+ Opportunities

 GIFT IX Initiative Resources GIFT IX Proposal Guidelines GIFT IX Eligible Funding by County Document GIFT IX Grants Submission Checklist GIFT IX Public Support Worksheet GIFT IX Matching Fund Grant Reporting Form

-Based on current listing details, eligibility includes: Indiana-based nonprofits and community foundations engaged in social or economic development, faith organizations implementing community or youth programs, and collaborative partnerships addressing local challenges.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Indiana-based nonprofits and community foundations engaged in social or economic development, faith organizations implementing community or youth programs, and collaborative partnerships addressing local challenges.
+Confirm the full requirements in the official notice before applying.